Higher Hochschild homology and exponential functors: Polynomial functors on groups

 This section reviews the theory of polynomial functors on the category $\gr$ as required in the applications.
+The notion of polynomial functor initially introduced by Eilenberg and Mac Lane \cite{EM} for functors on categories of modules has been extended to a wider context in \cite{HPV}, which includes functors on the category of finitely-generated free groups $\gr$.
+Throughout, we restrict to functors taking values in $\rat$-vector spaces, which ensures that the categories of $\rat[\sym_d]$ modules, for $d\in \nat$, are all semi-simple.
+As a result, the theory is both very elegant and powerful.

-In particular, the functors $\beta_d$ that play an important role here in relation to higher Hochschild homology, are introduced in Theorem \ref{thm:recollement_poly_d} and Sections \ref{subsect:poly_char_zero} and \ref{subsect:injectivity_beta_char_0} outline key results when $\kring$ is a field of characteristic zero.
+In Section \ref{subsect:recoll_poly}, we recall the recollement diagram given in \cite{DV} (restricted here to functors taking values in $\rat$-vector spaces).
+In particular, the functors $\beta_d$, $d \in \nat$, that play an important role here in relation to higher Hochschild homology, are recalled in Theorem \ref{thm:recollement_poly_d}.
+These are investigated in detail in Section \ref{sec:beta}.

+In Section \ref{subsect:poly_filt}, we recall the polynomial filtration of polynomial functors and show that it satisfies a unicity property (see Proposition \ref{prop:canon_poly_filt}), using the fact that we are working over $\rat$.

+In Section \ref{subsect:poly_filt_soc}, we relate the polynomial filtration to the socle filtration, again dependent on working over $\rat$, and deduce several consequences.